COP15 achieves breakthrough biodiversity achievement

-Delegates applaud at the COP15 conference in Montreal Source: Getty / LARS HAGBERG/AFP
+Delegates applaud at the COP15 conference in Montreal Source: AFP / LARS HAGBERG/AFP via Getty Images

 By Tom Canetti